fpgaprince/rtd/docs/source/sequential.rst

 parallel in parallel out
 ******************************************
-similar to serial in serial out, it delays/buffers in the signal.
+similar to serial in serial out, it delays/buffers in the signal. this is no different than your normal/regular register. if you hold the information, instead of shifting.. it is just your regular/typical register.

 Shift Registers